Mircea-MMXXI/azapyGUI/docs/Quick_Start.md

     (although the length of the historical data is only 1 day - hardly enough for any computation).
 3. Optimization Model - although there are many and some of them very complex choices, for this example we will make a simple choices.
 On the third drop-down list under the label `Optimization Model:` click on `mMAD` (mixture Mean Absolute Deviation).
-An mMAD model parameter window will popup.
+An mMAD edit model parameter window will popup.

 ![alt text](panels/mMAD_model_panel.png)